The Land of Make Believe: Chart performance and reception

 "The Land of Make Believe" was many times used as the closing number of Bucks Fizz's concerts.
 During their 1984 tour a lighting effect to simulate falling snow was used to signify the festive feel of the song due to its Christmas-time release.
-The song was later included on the group's second album, Are You Ready and was later released in a remixed form in 1991 as a bootleg single.
-A similar version of this was included on a compilation album released in 2005, while a more recent remix of the song was featured on the group's 2008 album, The Lost Masters 2 - The Final Cut.
-The B-Side of the single was a ballad, "Now You're Gone" featuring lead vocals by Cheryl Baker.
-The song features the chorus line; "It doesn't feel like Christmas now you're gone" and remains the only festive-themed song recorded by the group.
-An alternate ending to this song was featured as a hidden track on The Lost Masters 2 - The Final Cut.
+The song was later included on the group's second album, Are You Ready, and was later released in a remixed form in 1991 as a bootleg single.
+A similar version of this was included on a compilation album released in 2005, while a more recent remix of the song was featured on the group's 2008 album The Lost Masters 2 – The Final Cut.
+The B-side of the single was a ballad, "Now You're Gone", featuring lead vocals by Cheryl Baker.
+The song features the chorus line "It doesn't feel like Christmas now you're gone"; this remains the only festive-themed song recorded by the group.
+An alternate ending to this song was featured as a hidden track on The Lost Masters 2 – The Final Cut.